davidpoling/react-native-reminders/README.md

 4. The React Native CLI: https://facebook.github.io/react-native/docs/getting-started

 #### To Run the Application
-1. `cd` into `react-native-reminders/Reminders-Server` and run the `WebServer.js` file via `node WebServer.js`.
-The server will start and you'll see `Server running at http://127.0.0.1:7779/` in the console.
+1. Ensure that you clone down the .NET Core RemindersAPI from https://github.com/davidpoling/reminders.git.
+Run the RemindersAPI.
-2. `cd` into `react-native-reminders/Reminders-App` and execute `npm install`.
+2. `cd` into `react-native-reminders` and execute `npm install`.
 Once done, run `react-native start` to start the react-native client.
 In a separate console window, run `react-native run-android` or `react-native run-ios` to launch the mobile emulator and the application.

 Once everything is launched, you should be on the `Reminders` landing page.
-You can freely add/complete reminders, as well as open the calendar view from the bottom calendar button.
+You can freely add/complete reminders, shopping list items, and view add/edit/delete recipe cards.